GeWu-Lab/bias_in_AVS/README.md

 Note: Replace all placeholders with your own paths.

-For S4 and MS3 subtasks, you can simply modify config in python files and replace the `pkl` path of pre-transform of clustering or classification:
+For S4 and MS3 subtasks, you can simply modify config in python files and replace the `pth` path of pre-transform of clustering or classification:
 ~~~shell
 cd AVS
 sh run_avs_m2f.sh # for training